fortunejs/fortune-mongodb/README.md

 - `server`: options that modify the Server topology connection behavior.

+## Internal Usage

+The database client is exposed as the `db` property on the adapter instance, so for example, `store.adapter.db` lets you use the MongoDB driver directly.

 ## License

 This software is licensed under the [MIT License](//github.com/fortunejs/fortune-mongodb/blob/master/LICENSE).